-The Board of Directors is made up of seven foundation members consisting of the Presidents from each State/ Territory peak body and up to four co-opted members, in accordance with its constitution.
+The Board of Directors is made up of seven foundation members consisting of the Presidents from each State/Territory volunteering peak body and up to four co-opted members, in accordance with its constitution.

 Volunteering Australia, formerly known as the Australian Council for Volunteering (ACV), was formed as a result of the merger between two incorporated bodies: The Australian Association for Volunteering (AAV) and the National Association of Volunteer Referral Agencies (NAVRA).